Factobotics/FlexHex-Rose-AP/docs/getting-started.md

     If you have created a **Organization** and **Bucket** inside Influx-db already and want to use it, you can create it in the module and assign the *measurement*.

-    - Creating organization inside Influx-db:
+    - Creating organization and bucket inside Influx-db:

         - Log-in to the Influx-db dashboard.
         - Navigate to new organization window.